 Due Dilligence Commercial Property

-As you promote, sell and then document the property transaction you will soon come across the fact and event of ‘due diligence’.
+As you promote, sell, and then document the property transaction, you will soon come across the fact and event of ‘due diligence’.

-This element of the commercial real estate sale is very common and will be the subject of most contracts with the exception of the auction method.
+This element of the commercial real estate sale is very common and will be the subject of most contracts, with the exception of the auction method.

-As you would expect the process of due diligence can make or break a sale.
-For this reason it is wise to question a seller well in the listing stage of the sale to ensure that no ‘deal breakers’ or problems are hidden in the cupboard.
-Due diligence will likely find most problems on and with the property.
+As you would expect, the process of due diligence can make or break a sale.
+For this reason, it is wise to question a seller well in the listing stage of the sale to ensure that no ‘deal breakers’ or problems are hidden in the cupboard.

 So what can be looked at in ‘due diligence’?
 Consider these:

-• Due Diligence is simply a detailed checking process that is undertaken prior to sale and settlement by ‘experts’, to review all relevant data involved in the sale.
+• Due diligence is simply a detailed checking process that is undertaken prior to sale and settlement by ‘experts’, to review all relevant data involved in the sale.

-• The concept of Due Diligence is that the sale and settlement of the property will only occur if the Due Diligence process is successful.
+• The concept of due diligence is that the sale and settlement of the property will only occur if the due diligence process is successful.

-• On large commercial properties it is not unusual for Due Diligence to continue for days if not weeks.
+• On large commercial properties, it is not unusual for due diligence to continue for days, if not weeks.
 A special condition of the contract will allow this to occur.

 The five professional areas usually covered are:-